elainemwright/data475/homework/hmk_04/hmk_04.md

 -   The tidyverse library has been loaded in, and the messages are silenced

--   I created a fake data set about 30 cats, I ran the csv file to make sure the data would load into the document accurately and I assigned my csv file to an object for easy reference
+-   I created a fake data set about 30 random cats, I ran the csv file to make sure the data would load into the document accurately and I assigned my csv file to an object for easy reference

 -   Then I plotted a line graph of the Age vs Weight of all 30 cats.
     While the line graph is accurate in plotting this data, a scatter